 The Demiurge is a complex entity.
 Billions of years old, it is a space-dwelling matrix encompassing dozens of parsecs.
-It is composed entirely of magical power that had attained sufficient mass and complexity to verge on self-awareness.
+It is composed entirely of flows of magical power that had attained sufficient mass and complexity of connections to become sentient.

-The First Gods, refugees of an ancient war, would find the Demiurge millions of years before humans evolved.
+The First Gods, refugees of an ancient war, found the Demiurge hundreds of millions of years before humans evolved.
 They resettled and formed a home inside the Demiurge's matrix, feeding off the Demiurge's energy and reinforcing their new habitat.
 They came to call their new community Elder Gods.

 Fifty thousand years ago, the Oans visited the Demiurge, hunting for a magical weapon to fight the aggressive Kryptonian Hegemony.
 A bargain was struck with the Elder Gods, and Oa assisted them in establishing the last critical junctures in the Demiurge's body.
 With a final push of effort, the Demiurge became wholly sentient, an entity of living magical force millions of light years across.